Battle of Culloden: Collapse of Jacobite campaign

 With visible proof that the French had not deserted them, a group of Jacobite leaders attempted to prolong the campaign.
 On 8 May, nearby at Murlaggan, Lochiel, Lochgarry, Clanranald and Barisdale all agreed to rendezvous at Invermallie on 18 May, as did Lord Lovat and his son.
-The plan was that there they would be joined by what remained of Keppoch's men and Macpherson of Cluny's regiment, which had not taken part in the battle at Culloden.
+The plan was that they would be joined by what remained of Keppoch's men and Macpherson of Cluny's regiment, which had not taken part in the battle at Culloden.
 However, things did not go as planned.
 After about a month of relative inactivity, Cumberland moved his army into the Highlands, and on 17 May, three battalions of regulars and eight Highland companies reoccupied Fort Augustus.
 The same day, the Macphersons surrendered.
-On the day of the planned rendezvous, Clanranald never appeared and Lochgarry and Barisdale showed up with only about 300 combined, most of whom immediately dispersed in search of food.
+On the day of the planned rendezvous, Clanranald never appeared, and Lochgarry and Barisdale showed up with only about 300 combined, most of whom immediately dispersed in search of food.
 Lochiel, who commanded possibly the strongest Jacobite regiment at Culloden, mustered 300 men.
 The group dispersed, and the following week, the government launched punitive expeditions into the Highlands that continued throughout the summer.

 After his flight from the battle, Charles Edward Stuart made his way towards the Hebrides, accompanied by a small group of supporters.
 By 20 April, Charles had reached Arisaig on the west coast of Scotland.
 After spending a few days with his close associates, he sailed for the island of Benbecula in the Outer Hebrides.
 From there, he travelled to Scalpay, off the east coast of Harris, and from there made his way to Stornoway.
 For five months, Charles crisscrossed the Hebrides, constantly pursued by government supporters and under threat from local lairds, who were tempted to betray him for the £30,000 upon his head.
 During that time, he met Flora Macdonald, who famously aided him in a narrow escape to Skye.
 Finally, on 19 September, Charles reached Borrodale on Loch nan Uamh in Arisaig, where his party boarded two small French ships, which ferried them to France.
 He never returned to Scotland.